 Email Spam Checker & Phishing Detector

-Want a manual checklist too?
-Read how to identify spam, phishing, or genuine email.
-And after scanning a suspicious message, it also helps to read how to protect your email account from hackers.
+For a human checklist too, read how to identify spam, phishing, or genuine email and how to protect your email account from hackers.

 Email Analyzer